morethemesbaby/wp-best-practices/README.md

 Others perhaps have such a combo or maybe not.
 One of the best WordPress agencies 10up has nothing like this in their public Github repository.

-Even if other shops have &mdash; finding it, learning it, mixing it from best practices from another shop might be more time consuming than this *learning by doing* approach.
+Even if other shops have &mdash; finding it, learning it, mixing it with best practices from another shop might be more time consuming than this *learning by doing* approach.

 ### Components